durkeepk/website/content/authors/admin/_index.md

 superuser: true
 title: Patrick Durkee
 ---
-I'm an Assistant Professor at California State University, Fresno.
+I'm an Assistant Professor of Psychology at California State University, Fresno.
 I study personality and hierarchy at multiple levels of analysis.